Catherine22/Frontend-Development/JavaScript/README.md

 ## Queue Priority

-In Javascript, there are three queues:
+In JavaScript, there are three queues:

 1. Callback Queue (Task Queue)